GiovaniFonseca/Stuff4Trip/README.md

 ### Tools and libraries
 - [coolors.co](https://coolors.co/623d2b-935836-6c6f70-ebebed-b88a68) - The color scheme that was used on the site.
-- [Font Awesome](https://fontawesome.com/) - Various icons used throughout the site, using version 5.
 - [Google Fonts](https://fonts.google.com/) - Both fonts were used by Google Fonts.
 - [Chrome Devtools](https://developer.chrome.com/docs/devtools/) - Used extensively to experiment with grid, flexbox and general responsiveness.
 - [Gitpod](https://www.gitpod.io/) - Used to create and host the website.